Blog Post

 • Professional email addresses.

-• Third party premium themes.
+• Third-party premium themes.

-• Third party premium plugins.
+• Third-party premium plugins.

 You would also pay for a payment gateway such as Stripe or PayPal if you have an eCommerce shop.
 But you’d pay gateway fees on either platform.

-As the owner of a WordPress.org site you, or your website designer, are responsible for security, backups and updates.
+As the owner of a WordPress.org site, you, or your website designer, are responsible for security, backups and updates.

-The advantages of using WordPress.org
+The Advantages of WordPress.org

-For a knowledgeable WordPress website designer there are many advantages to using WordPress.org.
+For a knowledgeable WordPress website designer, there are many advantages to using WordPress.org.

-Maximum control on a WordPress.org site
+Maximum Control on a WordPress.org Site

 • Access to the database.